 This year I’ve been looking forward to seeing Pentecost finally approaching and the Wave Gothic meeting begins.
 I had plenty of time to think about my style this year and to put my ideas into practice.
 For the “Jübiläums-Festival”, the WGT went over the stages of the city of Leipzig for the 25th time in 2016, the costume was to be particularly elaborate.
 So I was looking forward to our overnight guests from Bamberg and Wittenberg.
 Of course, we were all very curious to see what the event schedule would look like.
 So the five-day black party could almost begin!
 Continue reading Wave Gothic Festival 2016

-The global slow fashion movement is an important part of raising awareness for a fairer treatment of workers who make garments for the whole world.
-The working conditions under which the majority of consumers work are often unaware or are deliberately ignored.
-However, more and more consumers are publicly appearing to reverse the imbalance.
-The producers are given a face, no longer appear in masses whose needs are not heard.Continue reading Who made my clothes?
-I made your hat!
+The global slow fashion movement is an important part of raising awareness about sustainability and fairer treatment of the workers who make the world’s clothes.
+The majority of consumers are often unaware of the working conditions under which garments are made or deliberately ignore them.
+But more and more consumers are speaking out publicly to reverse the disparity.
+The producers are getting a face, no longer appearing in a mass whose needs are not heard.Continue reading Who made my clothes?
+I made your hat! – About sustainability in fashion

 Although my background in designing jewelry for Faunauge often comes from the black scene, the most important part of my personality is theatre.
 I have worked a lot on and behind the stage and know what is important when an actor or actress uses a costume part.
 I love the sensitive work with actors.
 In this blog post I give some insight into my previous work for theatre and film.
 I was allowed to rework a huge collection of unsightly hats from a theatre fundus, build funny bumblebee wings or even run the entire costume for a Christmas fairy tale production.
 Continue reading Faunauge for theatre and film